Skip to main content

 Construction & Engineering

 Site engineers shoot hundreds of JPEGs per week on standard-issue smartphones.
-Stamped photos go straight into the daily progress report — no one has to right-click → Properties → Details to check the date.
+Stamped photos go straight into the daily progress report.
+No one has to right-click → Properties → Details to check the date.

 Insurance Claims